-Furthermore, Nigerian courts typically encourage (but do not force) parties to mediate their disputes.
+Furthermore, Nigerian courts typically encourage parties to mediate their disputes.

 1.5 How binding are the available methods of alternative dispute resolution in nature?
 For example, are there any rights of appeal from arbitration awards and expert determination decisions, are there any sanctions for refusing to mediate, and do settlement agreements reached at mediation need to be sanctioned by the court?
 Is there anything that is particular to Nigeria in this context?